List of Heroes characters: Claude Rains

 Claude Rains, portrayed by Christopher Eccleston, is a former employee of the Company and agent alongside Noah Bennet.
 His real name is unknown; his pseudonym, first used while working for the Company, references the actor who starred in The Invisible Man.
 A posthuman, he has the ability to turn himself, any personal objects he touches, and other people invisible.
 Claude's power is limited to the visible spectrum; it does not make him inaudible, nor does it mask his body heat or other such emissions, allowing him to be tracked through thermal imaging or similar methods.
 Claude guides Peter Petrelli and teaches him how to use his power, however, several powers then begin to overwhelm him at once, until Claude knocks him unconscious.
 Peter rescues the unconscious Claude by using the power of flight absorbed from his brother Nathan.
 Later, Claude is so apprehensive of the threat posed by Bennet that he ends his partnership with Peter.

 Ted Sprague

-Theodore "Ted" Sprague, portrayed by Matthew John Armstrong, has the ability to generate and manipulate radiation, which he only discovers after being abducted by the Haitian.
+Theodore Sprague, portrayed by Matthew John Armstrong, has the ability to generate and manipulate radiation, which he only discovers after being abducted by the Haitian.
 At first, he has very little control over his power and is extremely destructive, causing such harmful side-effects as radiation poisoning, which ends up killing his wife.
 When he gains better control over his ability, Ted realizes he is also able to produce an EMP when necessary.
 He was eventually brutally killed by Sylar and his corpse left behind after Sylar caused a car accident that killed his captors and left him hanging upside down by himself.